sdelaughter/sdelaughter.github.io/music.md

 I started recording music sometime around 2007, but have been making it ever since I can remember.

-You can listen to my newer albums and EPs for free below, released under the pseudonym <font color:brand-color>sdlwdr</font>.
-You can find more on my [bandcamp](https://sdlwdr.bandcamp.com) and [soundcloud](https://soundcloud.com/sdlwdr) pages.
-All of my music is released under a [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/), under the pseudonym sdlwdr (pronounced: ess-duh-LAW-dur).
+You can listen to my newer albums and EPs below, and others on my [bandcamp](https://sdlwdr.bandcamp.com) and [soundcloud](https://soundcloud.com/sdlwdr) pages.
+All of my music is released under a [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Mostly I just try to make music I enjoy listening to -- hopefully you enjoy it as well.